 Criteria for VTS to interact with STAKEOLDERS

-VTS’ interaction with allied or other services should be based on at least the following principles or criteria:

-There should be a clear need for interaction between VTS and allied or other services;

-The interaction should not affect the integrity of the services concerned;

-The interaction should be based on an arrangement that clearly defines: The objective and scope of the interaction, the data and information exchanged, the purpose for (re)use of the data and information, and an external procedure with the operational details as in Annex C; and

-The mechanism or protocol that triggers the interaction, and the period of the interaction (when it is commencing and finishing).

-VTS data input and output should not interfere with the VTS operational task;

-In case the data output to a stakeholder could result indirectly in a change of vessels behaviour, the VTS Authority and this stakeholder should analyse the processes involved and coordinate their interaction, to provide the vessel with unambiguous information; and

-Legal, security and confidentiality considerations and constraints should be taken into account when the interaction arrangement is being established.
-See Annex D.

-The capabilities of VTS systems can create value to allied and other services, even to satisfy business needs from stakeholders, which are normally not associated with the VTS services:
+The capabilities of VTS systems can add value for other stakeholder, even to satisfy business needs from stakeholders, which are normally not associated with the VTS services:

-Import of voyage information;

-Export of the general traffic image interfacing with the voyage information;

-Export of the information of the vessels automatically connected to the available dangerous and polluting cargo and voyage information;

-Capability to automatically connect vessels to the available route information;

-Providing or relaying specific messages; and

-Export of ETA/ATA (Estimated/Actual Time of Arrival) and ETD/ATD (Estimated/Actual Time of Departure) information, as indicating the time-dependent availability of resources available.

 Nevertheless, the VTS Authority may choose to respond to those business needs, as long as the above-mentioned principles or criteria underlying the interaction are respected.

 interaction with Allied and other services

-It should be taken into account, that interaction between VTS and allied or other services – inside or outside the maritime domain – could be necessary to sustain those services.
+It should be taken into account, that interaction between VTS and stakeholders – inside or outside the maritime domain – could be necessary to sustain those services.
 In such a case, an arrangement between the VTS Authority and the provider(s) of those services should be in place.

 In some cases, when considered necessary, support from VTS may extend outside the VTS area.
 This could result from national, regional or international arrangements.

-Some examples of possible interaction between VTS and allied or other services are described in Annex B.
+Some examples of possible interaction between VTS and stakeholders are described in Annex B.

 Identification of possible stakeholders